Dhiraj1020/CPP-OOP-Concepts/copy semantics/README.md

     MyClass obj1 = obj2; // Invokes the copy constructor
     obj1 = obj2; // Invokes the assignment operator

-+What is a shallow copy and a deep copy?
++ What is a shallow copy and a deep copy?
 How does a copy constructor ensure a deep copy?

     A shallow copy duplicates as little as possible.
 For example, if an object contains a pointer to dynamically allocated memory, a shallow copy will copy the pointer value, not the memory it points to.
 This can lead to multiple objects pointing to the same memory, causing issues like double deletion or data corruption.

     A deep copy, on the other hand, duplicates everything the original object owns, including any dynamically allocated memory.
 This ensures that each object has its own copy of the memory, preventing the issues associated with shallow copying.